camunda/issues/README.md

 The `camunda/issues` repository has two purposes:

-1. **Communicating our [product roadmap](https://github.com/orgs/camunda/projects/57)**: this is where you can learn about what features we're working on, what stage they're in, and when we expect to bring them to you.
-Have any questions or comments about items on the roadmap?
+1. **Communicating our [product roadmap](https://github.com/orgs/camunda/projects/57)**: this is where you can learn about what features we're working on, what stage they're in, and when we expect to release them.
+Do you have any questions or comments about features on the roadmap?
 Share your feedback by leaving a comment on the issue you are interested in.

 2. **Giving you a voice**: If you have a bug to report or a suggestion to propose, then (a) visit the respective [component repository](https://github.com/camunda/issues#public-product-components) listed below and open an issue there or (b) if there is no public repository, [open the issue here](https://github.com/camunda/issues/issues/new/choose).